Real-time thoughts & analysis of the markets, economy & more...

 Check us out here www.allenwargent.com - to invest in Sydney/Brisbane property or for media/public speaking requests email firstname.lastname@example.org

 Pete Wargent blogspot

-Co-founder & CEO of AllenWargent property buyers agents, offices in Brisbane (Riverside) & Sydney (Martin Place) - clients include hedge funds, resi funds & private investors.
+Co-founder & CEO of AllenWargent property advisory, offices in Brisbane (Riverside) & Sydney (Martin Place) - clients include hedge funds, resi funds, & private investors.

 4 x finance/investment author - 'Get a Financial Grip: a simple plan for financial freedom’ (2012) rated Top 10 finance books by Money Magazine & Dymocks.

 "Unfortunately so much commentary is self-serving or sensationalist.
 Pete Wargent shines through with his clear, sober & dispassionate analysis of the housing market, which is so valuable.
 Pete drills into the facts & unlocks the details that others gloss over in their rush to get a headline.
 On housing Pete is a must read, must follow - he is one of the better property analysts in Australia" - Stephen Koukoulas, MD of Market Economics, former Senior Economics Adviser to Prime Minister Gillard.

 "Pete Wargent is one of Australia's brightest financial minds - a must-follow for articulate, accurate & in-depth analysis." - David Scutt, Business Insider, leading Australian market analyst.